wordpress-connector-for-mobilizon/connector-mobilizon/source/readme.txt

 After the installation, you can adapt the URL of the Mobilizon instance whose events you want to list on the plugin's settings' page.

+### Custom styling
+You can change the appearance of this plugin completely by adding your own CSS code.

+The BEM naming convention is used, which results in the following class names:
+- `connector-mobilizon_events-list` is used at the root container element.
+- `connector-mobilizon_events-list--error` is added to the root container element if an error message is displayed instead of events.
+- The child elements have class names with a name appended.
+For example, `connector-mobilizon_events-list__picture` is used for the picture element.

+Use the developer tools of your browser to check all the names.

 ### Shortcut usage

 Shortcut format with limiting the number of events to show to 3 for example: `[<wordpress-name>-events-list events-count=3]`